 Conservative measures might delay the need for surgery, but remember: Myelopathy is a progressive disorder.
 Studies show that patients over age 60 and those with significant impairment or dysfunction who have surgery have better results than those who opt for nonsurgical treatment.

 The less invasive the surgical approach is, the lower the rate of complications.
-Open surgical procedures have the highest complication rate, and keyhole procedures have the lowest.
-Keyhole procedures require a much smaller incision and can be performed quickly, which reduces risks associated with being under anesthesia.
-Click here to learn how keyhole surgery is performed and how it lowers surgical risks such as infection and bleeding.
+Open surgical procedures have the highest complication rate, and minimally invasive procedures have the lowest.